FleetDASH Data Processing

-FleetDASH uses the following information from the fuel transaction records:
+FleetDASH uses the following from the fuel transaction records:

-- The fuel type of the vehicle for which the fuel was purchased
+- Fuel type of the vehicle for which the fuel was purchased

-- The station name, address, city, state, and ZIP code of the purchase location
+- Station name, address, city, state, and ZIP code of the purchase location

-- The quantity of fuel purchased in the natural units of the fuel
+- Quantity of fuel purchased in the natural units of the fuel

 Data for a given month will be available on the FleetDASH website by the 28th day of the following month.
 For example, data for January will be pulled from the appropriate data source on February 15 and will be available on FleetDASH by February 28.
 The FleetDASH team pulls data on the 15th of the month to allow time for any transactions that may have been delayed in the prior month to show up in the transaction data.

-Missed opportunities are defined as instances where dual-fuel or flex-fuel vehicles capable of operating on an alternative fuel are fueled with petroleum at a location where the appropriate alternative fuel is available.
+Missed opportunities are defined as instances where dual-fuel or flex-fuel vehicles capable of operating on an alternative fuel are fueled with petroleum at a location where the appropriate alternative fuel is available within 5 miles